faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/library/multiprocessing.rst

       unavailable then it is ``None``.

-The module defines two exceptions:
+The module defines the following exceptions:

+.. exception:: ProcessError

+   The base class of all :mod:`multiprocessing` exceptions.

+.. exception:: BufferTooShort

+   Exception raised by :meth:`Connection.recv_bytes_into()` when the supplied buffer object is too small for the message read.

 .. exception:: AuthenticationError

-   Exception raised when there is an authentication error.
+   Raised when there is an authentication error.

+.. exception:: TimeoutError

+   Raised by methods with a timeout when the timeout expires.

 **Examples**